GREPSEC III Workshop

 The workshop is a one-and-a-half-day weekend event in downtown San Jose, just prior to the Security and Privacy Symposium.

-US students accepted to the GREPSEC workshop will be eligible for travel grants; we are seeking funding for a few international students.
+US students accepted to the GREPSEC workshop will be eligible for travel grants; we have funding for a few international students.
 Space is limited and an application is required of all potential attendees.
-The application instructions are available here.
+The application instructions will be available at this website late this year and will be due in or shortly after mid-January.
+Watch here for updates.